 Hand-drawn snow mapping commenced in late 1966.
 Robinson completed a reanalysis of the 1966-71 period in 2000, representing a first step in converting this EDR to a CDR.

 Some maps in the 1970s and early 1980s had areas mapped as "patchy" and subsequently digitized as snow covered.
 An investigation showed them to be areas with less than 50% snow cover, thus they were removed from the digital archive.

 Comparing the 1966-99 climatology and 1999-08 IMS climatology found mismatched cells in each month.
 So too were mismatched cells found during a weekly and proto-IMS dual mapping period from 1997-99.
-Where mismatched cells were found for both tests, they were removed or added from weekly maps from the 1966-99 era, to agree with IMS era mapping.
+Where mismatched cells were found for both tests, they were removed or added from weekly maps from the 1966-99 era, to better agree with IMS era mapping.

 The resultant "fine tuning" of SCE primarily addresses the IMS conversion to weekly and inconsistencies in mountainous regions (such as the Himalayas) during specific months of the year.
-More information and publications regarding these changes are forthcoming.

 The Climate Data Record (CDR) of Northern Hemisphere (NH) Snow Cover Extent (SCE) is operational at the National Climatic Data Center (NCDC).
 Click here for more information, or to download the product in netCDF format.